philipturner/swift-colab/README.md

 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit
 ```

-## Swift for TensorFlow integration
+## Swift for TensorFlow Integration

 Coming in the future!
 Initial support may come from an old branch of S4TF, not the head branch.
 This task is tracked by https://github.com/philipturner/swift-colab/issues/15.